PREVIOUS: Victimizing Ourselves (#1)

 E.A.: In the process of not wanting to feel – mostly the Old Pain – we also shut off the pleasurable Emotions – joy, love, amusement, sympathy….

-This is both being in Denial – not being willing to ‘go inside’ to
+This is both being in Denial – not willing to ‘go inside’ to

-dig out the mental & emotional garbage we accumulated from childhood on, AND deliberately choosing Suppression – to ignore unpleasant truths about ourselves we know but don’t want to face or correct.
+dig out the mental & emotional garbage we accumulated from childhood on, AND deliberately choosing Suppression – to ignore unpleasant truths about ourselves we know but don’t want to face or correct (personal weaknesses).

 While it may seem to be safer that way, it’s a sure way to slowly starve our heart, mind & soul – a way to never find out who & what our True Self is.
 Ignorance is NOT bliss!